Take a Picture or Upload a PDF, Create an Event: Photo & PDF-to-Calendar with AI

 Leo, College Student:

 Leo's professor emails a PDF with the exam schedule—10 different dates across 8 courses.
-Instead of typing each one, Leo screenshots the schedule and shares it to Smart Calendars AI.
-The app detects all 10 exams, creates individual events with course names, rooms, and times.
+Instead of typing each one, Leo uploads the PDF file directly to Smart Calendars AI.
+The app extracts all 10 exams from the document, creates individual events with course names, rooms, and times.
 Leo reviews the preview, adds study reminders, and saves everything at once.

 Anna, Parent of Three: